 Rotation of varieties for each crop cycle is important in the management of diseases.
 Arrange for your local productivity services officer to inspect your farm for disease.

 The Diseases of Australian Sugarcane Field Guide provides information on diseases including how to identify and manage them.
-The guide is available on the SRA website sugarresearch.com.au.
+The guide is available on the SRA website.
+Visit sugarresearch.com.au or scan the QR code.

-You will note that RSD resistance ratings are not included in this variety guide.
-Varietal resistance is not one of the three pillars of RSD disease management; growers should continue to ensure that disease-free seed cane is used to establish crops, that crops are planted into volunteer-free land and the equipment is decontaminated regularly.
+NOTE: You will note that Ratoon Stunting Disease (RSD) resistance ratings are not included in this variety guide.
+Varietal resistance is not one of the three pillars of RSD disease management; growers should continue to ensure that approved seed cane is used to establish crops, that crops are planted into volunteer-free land and the equipment is decontaminated regularly.